 Timothy Ruttan , MD

-Dr. Timothy Ruttan is an emergency physician at Dell Children’s Medical Center of Central Texas, where he also is an affiliate faculty in the Department of Pediatrics and rotation site director for the emergency medicine residency.
-He is assistant professor in the Department of Emergency Medicine at UC Davids Medical School.
+Dr. Timothy Ruttan is an emergency physician at Dell Children’s Medical Center of Central Texas as well as Seton Medical Center Austin, where he also is the Program Director for the Transitional Year Residency.
+He is assistant professor in the Department of Pediatrics at Dell Medical School at the University of Texas at Austin.

 His academic research interests include medical education, curriculum development, pediatric preparedness, health care policy, health care disparities and pediatrics in the general education setting.
 In addition to his medical career, he served as a teacher/corps member for Teach for America at LaUnion Elementary School.
 He serves on the Pediatric Emergency Committee of the American College of Emergency Physicians and was chair on the sub-committee for Revision of Firearms Safety Policy Statement.
 At UC Davis School of Medicine, he served on the Committee on Educational Policy and the Responding to Pediatric Emergencies Task Force on UC Davis Children’s Hospital.
 He is a reviewer for the Journal of Emergency Medicine and was associate editor for the second edition of Avoiding Common Errors in the Emergency Department.